 A scoliosis corset that works in three dimensions

-The corset care of scoliosis patients is a responsible task for a specialized orthopedic and orthopedic technician.
+The corset supply of scoliosis patients is a responsible task for a specialized orthopedic and orthopedic technician.
 A corset, if well adjusted, can prevent the hull from further deforming.
 If the adolescent is still growing, significant structural and cosmetic improvements can be achieved.

 Such improvements, however, can only be achieved if the three-dimensional torso deformation in a scoliosis is optimally taken into account.